GSCCLIVE/bookstore-example/README.md

 1. [Spring Actuator](localhost:8080/actuator)

-Run `get-book-by-isbn-as-admin.cmd` or `get-book-by-isbn-as-user` multiple time and take a look at the measures taken shown in
+Run any of the curl multiple time and take a look at the endpoint's measures shown in

 - [Spring Actuactor - findAllByTitleOrAuthorsName](http://localhost:8080/actuator/metrics/findAllByTitleOrAuthorsName)
 - [Spring Actuactor - findAllByTitle](http://localhost:8080/actuator/metrics/findAllByTitle)